MarksmanRSC/mrscClient-php/README.md

 | attachments         | Array of attached files                                      |
 | optional_services   | Array of optional_services for the request.                  |

+### getRequestByTrackingNumber

+Locate and return a request based on the tracking number of an associated package.

+This action takes only one parameter: **tracking_number**

+The response is the same as getRequest.

 ### makeRequest